Destroyer214/Membarr/README.md

 # Migration from Invitarr
 Invitarr does not require the applications.commands scope, so you will need to kick and reinvite your Discord bot to your server, making sure to tick both the "bot" and "applications.commands" scopes in the Oauth URL generator.

-Membarr uses a slightly different database table than Invitarr.
-Membarr will automatically update the Invitarr db table to the current Membarr table format, but the new table will no longer be compatible with Invitarr, so backup your app.db before running Membarr!
+member uses a slightly different database table than Invitarr. member will automatically update the Invitarr db table to the current member table format, but the new table will no longer be compatible with Invitarr, so backup your app.db before running member!

 # Migration to Invitarr
-As mentioned in [Migration from Invitarr](#Migration-From-Invitarr), Membarr has a slightly different db table than Invitarr.
+As mentioned in [Migration from Invitarr](#Migration-From-Invitarr), member has a slightly different db table than Invitarr.
 To Switch back to Invitarr, you will have to manually change the table format back.
 Open app.db in a sqlite cli tool or browser like DB Browser, then remove the "jellyfin_username" column, and make the "email" column non-nullable.

 # Contributing
 We appreciate any and all contributions made to the project, whether that be new features, bugfixes, or even fixed typos!
 If you would like to contribute to the project, simply fork the development branch, make your changes, and open a pull request. *Pull requests that are not based on the development branch will be rejected.*